Estimation of False Discovery Proportion with Unknown Dependence

 We also apply the dependence-adjusted procedure to the data.
-The relationship of estimated FDP and number of total rejections are summarized in Figure 8.
-Compared with Figure 7, the estimated FDP tends to be smaller with the same amount of total rejections.
+The relationship of $\widehat{\FDP}$ and number of total rejections are summarized in Figure 5 in the supplementary materials.
+Compared with Figure 2, the $\widehat{\FDP}$ tends to be smaller with the same amount of total rejections.
 The same phenomenon also happens to the estimated number of false rejections.
 This is consistent with the fact that the factor-adjusted test is more powerful.

-We conclude our analysis by presenting the list of 40 most differentially expressed genes in Tables 4 and 5 with POET-PFA method and the dependence-adjusted procedure respectively.
+We conclude our analysis by presenting the list of 40 most significantly differentially expressed genes in Table 4 and Table 5 of Supplementary Materials with POET-PFA method and the dependence-adjusted procedure respectively.
 Table 5 provides an alternative ranking of statistically significantly expressed genes for biologists, which have a lower false discovery proportion than the conventional method presented in Table 4.